 We are coordinating the Mitochondrial Disease Priority Setting Partnership (PSP) to identify the top research priorities for patients with rare mitochondrial diseases and the healthcare professionals who provide their care.
-The Mito PSP survey is currently live here.
+The Mito PSP survey is now closed.

 The aim of PSPs is to find out what research is important to patients and service users, carers and relatives, and clinicians and other healthcare professionals.
 This PSP will use a tried and tested method developed by the James Lind Alliance – you can read more about it here.
 This is a robust method that enables patients, carers and clinicians to come together on an equal footing to develop a ‘top 10’ (plus a longer) list of unanswered research questions in order of priority.